Future Educator Conference

 - Invention can be patented

-The Center for Pre K–12 Education Outreach hosts campus visits for young students in the region.
+Pre K–12 Education Outreach hosts campus visits for young students in the region.
 Studies have proven that a college-going culture must be cultivated during middle school and fostered by educators, families, and community members for children to see themselves as college students.
 The primary goals of these planned visits are to ensure that students gain a heightened awareness of their potential to go to college, have increased motivation to complete middle and high school as a pathway to college and gain an increased interest in career and vocational opportunities.